SSD Offload#

 export MOONCAKE_OFFLOAD_STORAGE_BACKEND_DESCRIPTOR=bucket_storage_backend

-export MOONCAKE_BUCKET_MAX_TOTAL_SIZE=$((200 * 1024 * 1024 * 1024)) # 200 GB
+export MOONCAKE_OFFLOAD_BUCKET_MAX_TOTAL_SIZE=$((200 * 1024 * 1024 * 1024)) # 200 GB

-export MOONCAKE_BUCKET_EVICTION_POLICY=lru
+export MOONCAKE_OFFLOAD_BUCKET_EVICTION_POLICY=lru

 mooncake_client \